apache/airflow/CONTRIBUTING.rst

 Committers/Maintainers
 ----------------------

-Committers are community members that have write access to the project’s repositories, i.e., they can modify the code, documentation, and website by themselves and also accept other contributions.
+Committers are community members that have write access to the project's repositories, i.e., they can modify the code, documentation, and website by themselves and also accept other contributions.

 The official list of committers can be found `here <https://airflow.apache.org/docs/apache-airflow/stable/project.html#committers>`__.